-- (1) The Range Police Complaints Authority shall - (a) have the power to enquire into misconduct or abuse of power against police officers below the rank of Assistant Commissioner of Police.
+- (1) The District Police Complaints Authority shall: - (a) have the power to enquire into misconduct or abuse of power against police officers below the rank of Deputy Superintendent of Police.
 It shall exercise all the powers of a civil court.
 The Authority shall have the power to investigate any case itself or ask any other agency to investigate and submit a report.
-The recommendations of the Range Complaints Authorities shall be binding on Range Disciplinary Authorities.

-- (b) forward the complaints of "serious misconduct", received directly by it, to the State Complaints Authority for further action; - Provided that if the complaint contains allegations against any police officer of or above the rank of Assistant Commissioner of Police, the Range Police Complaints Authority shall forward the same to the State Complaints Authority, for further action. - (c) monitor the status of departmental inquiries or action on the complaints of "misconduct" against officers below the rank of Assistant Commissioner of Police, through a quarterly report obtained periodically from the District Deputy Commissioners of Police; - (d) issue appropriate advice to the District Deputy Commissioners of Police for expeditious completion of inquiry, if, in the Authority's opinion, the inquiry is getting unduly delayed in any such case: - (e) report cases to the State Complaints Authority where departmental enquiry into "misconduct" is not concluded in time by the police department in spite of the Authority's advice(s) to the District Deputy Commissioner of Police issued under sub-section (d) above. - (2) The Authority may also, in respect of a complaint of "misconduct" against an officer below the rank of Assistant Commissioner of Police, call for a report from, and issue appropriate advice for further action or, if necessary, a direction for fresh inquiry by another officer, to the District Deputy Commissioner of Police when a complainant, being dissatisfied by an inordinate delay in the process of departmental inquiry into his complaint of "misconduct" or outcome of the inquiry if the principles of natural justice have been violated in the conduct of the disciplinary inquiry, brings such matter to its notice.
+The recommendations of the District Complaints Authorities shall be binding on District Disciplinary Authorities. - (b) if the complaint contains allegations against any police officer of or above the rank of Deputy Superintendent of Police, the District Police Complaints Authority shall forward the same to the State Complaints Authority, for further action. - (c) forward the complaints of "serious misconduct", received directly by it ,to the State Complaints Authority for further action; - (d) monitor the status of departmental inquiries or action on the complaints of "misconduct" against officers below the rank of Assistant/ Deputy Superintendent of Police, through a quarterly report obtained periodically from the District Superintendent of Police; - (e) issue appropriate directions to the District Superintendent of Police for expeditious completion of inquiry, if, in the Authority's opinion, the inquiry is getting unduly delayed in any such case; - (f) report cases to the State Complaints Authority where departmental enquiry into "misconduct" is not concluded in time by the police department in spite of the District Authority's advice(s) to the District Superintendent of Police issued under sub-section (e) above. - (2) The Authority may also, in respect of a complaint of "misconduct" against an officer below the rank of Assistant/ Deputy Superintendent Police, call for a report from, and issue appropriate advice for further action or, if necessary, a direction for fresh inquiry by another officer, tothe District Superintendent of Police when a complainant, being dissatisfied by an inordinate delay in the process of departmental inquiry into his complaint of "misconduct" or outcome of the inquiry if the principles of natural justice have been violated in the conduct of the disciplinary inquiry, brings such matter to its notice.
 It may also transfer the complaint to itself.

-138. Report of the Range Complaints Authority
+171. Report of the District Complaints Authority

-- (1) Each Range Complaints Authority shall prepare and submit to the Commission an annual report before the end of each calendar year, inter alia, containing: - (a) the numbers and types of cases of "serious misconduct" and "misconduct" forwarded by it to the State Complaints Authority during the year; - (b) the number and types of cases monitored by it during the year; - (c) The number of cases received by it, disposed off by it and the pendency during the year - (d) the number and types of cases of "misconduct" referred to it by the complainants upon being dissatisfied by the departmental inquiry into his complaint; - (e) the number and types of cases referred to in (d) above in which advice or direction was issued by it to the police for further action; and - (f) recommendations on measures to enhance police accountability.
+- (1) Each District Complaints Authority shall prepare and submit to the State Complaints Authority an annual report before the end of each calendar year, inter alia, containing: - (a) the numbers and types of cases of "serious misconduct" and "misconduct" forwarded by it to the State Complaints Authority during the year; - (b) the number and types of cases monitored by it during the year; - (c) The number of cases received by it, disposed of by it and the pendency during the year - (d) the number and types of cases of "misconduct" referred to it by the complainants upon being dissatisfied by the departmental inquiry into his complaint; - (e) the number and types of cases referred to in (d) above in which advice or direction was issued by it to the police for further action; and - (f) recommendations on measures to enhance police accountability. - (2) The annual report of the District Complaints Authorities shall be laid before the State Legislature in the budget session and shall be published as a public document, easily accessible to the public.

-139. Relationship between the State Complaints Authority and the District/Range Complaints Authority
+172. Relationship between the State Complaints Authority and the District Complaints Authority